-While natural light is important in a bedroom, most of us will spend more time in our bedroom when it is dark, so maximising the potential of artificial bedroom light with a clever lighting scheme is crucial to creating a cosy and relaxing space.
+While natural light is important in a bedroom, most of us will spend more time in our bedroom when it is dark, so maximising the potential of artificial bedroom light with a clever bedroom lighting scheme is crucial to creating a cosy and relaxing space.

 Think soft, diffused light from dimmable bedside lamps or wall lights, or even a string of fairy lights arranged along your headboard.
 You may find that a ceiling light is unnecessary if you have integrated lighting in a wardrobe and good lighting around your dressing table, for example, but in a high-ceilinged room, a chandelier or over-sized lampshade will create a focal decorative point.